kaobinchou/iotsec/index.md

 * * *

-### Keynote: Prof. David M. Nicol, Univeristy of Illinois at Urban-Champaign
+### Keynote: Prof. David M. Nicol, Univeristy of Illinois at Urbana-Champaign

 #### **Title: The Role of Modeling and Simulation in IoT Security Research**